link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Carter.md

 # Detailed Design

-This document delineates the objectives of a comprehensive system design.
-Upon reviewing this design, the reader should have a clear understanding of:

-- How the specific subsystem integrates within the broader solution
-- The constraints and specifications relevant to the subsystem
-- The rationale behind each crucial design decision
-- The procedure for constructing the solution

-## General Requirements for the Document

-The document should include:

-- Explanation of the subsystem’s integration within the overall solution
-- Detailed specifications and constraints specific to the subsystem
-- Synopsis of the suggested solution
-- Interfaces among different subsystems
-- 3D models of customized mechanical elements*
-- A buildable diagram*
-- A Printed Circuit Board (PCB) design layout*
-- An operational flowchart*
-- A comprehensive Bill of Materials (BOM)
-- Analysis of crucial design decisions
-- Execution plan considering skill sets and time requirements *Note: These technical documentation elements are mandatory only when relevant to the particular subsystem.

 ## Function of the Subsystem

 The RC subsystem's primary role within the overall system is to allow the user to control the DC motors wirelessly.
 Being able to wirelessly communicate with the Raspberry Pi CITE THIS will give the subsystem the ability to wirlessly control the DC motors which will allow for varying speeds, turns, and an emergency stop feature.
 Being able to reliably control the system from a distance is important for the system as the motors could be unpredictable if there is not a strong signal controlling it.
 Having an emergency stop will also increase the safety of the device should anything happen.
 The controller will use a 2.4 GHz USB nano reciever CITE THIS to ensure a strong connection as well as provide an intuitive controller that can have its buttons programmed to do the desired task.